kurron/docker-aws-ecs-cli/README.md

 Docker will automatically install the newly built image into the cache.

 ##Environment Variables
-The `aws.sh` script expects 3 variables to be specified in the environment and passes them onto the container:
+The `ecs.sh` script expects 3 variables to be specified in the environment and passes them onto the container:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY